Anthony Slaughter: Policies and views

 In 2024, Slaughter released the book Future Wales: A Vision for Green Democracy, which outlined his views concerning "the possible ways forward for our country in an uncertain global future."
+In June 2024 Slaughter stated he supported a tax for the "super-wealthy" to help fund services like the NHS.
+In September 2024 Slaughter spoke about the need for public ownership of the Welsh steel industry.